Status and error codes

 Status codes don’t appear in the response body.
 They appear in the response header, which you might not see by default.

-Remember when we submitted the curl call back in an earlier lesson?
-In order to get the response header, we need to add
+Remember when you submitted the curl call back in an earlier lesson?
+To get the response header, you add

 -i to the curl request.
-If we want only the response header returned, we capitalize it:
+If you want only the response header returned in the response (and nothing else), capitalize the

 curl -I -X GET "http://api.openweathermap.org/data/2.5/weather?zip=95050%2Cus&appid=fd4698c940c6d1da602a70ac34f0b147&units=imperial"